How to Teach Your Child Chinese Characters at Home (Singapore)

 - 水/氵 (water) appears in 河 (river), 海 (sea), 洗 (wash), 泳 (swim)

 When your child learns a new character, point out any radicals they already know.
-"Look, this character has 口 (mouth) in it — it is about something you do with your mouth."
+"Look, this character has 口 (mouth) in it — it's about something you do with your mouth."
+My daughter loved this detective-style approach.

 Understanding Stroke Order

 Stroke order matters in Chinese writing.
-It is not arbitrary — correct stroke order produces better-looking characters, makes writing faster, and helps with character recognition.
+It's not random — correct stroke order produces neater characters, makes writing faster, and actually helps with recognition too.

 The 8 Basic Rules of Stroke Order